SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-12-most-infectious-disease.md

 most people don't report home tests.
 The real numbers are likely much worse.)

 This looks to me like another wave is forming up.
 Feel free to call me on this in a couple of months if I'm wrong!
+(If it turns out I'm right, then never mind.
+This Crummy Little Blog That Nobody Reads (CLBTNR) is firmly enmired in [Cassandra](https://en.wikipedia.org/wiki/Cassandra) Syndrome: often correct, never believed.)

 ## What about COVID-19 Omicron/BA.4-5 transmission?